remy1991/image_similarity_python/README.md

 ## Introduction

-This project has been created to help anyone who wants to check similarity between pair of images by giving a similarity score where 0 signifies that the images are same.
-The main application is written in python3 where the python script takes a csv file as input and outputs in a csv format into a file if given else spills it out on stdout.
-The design decisions, why a particular approach was chosen and steps taken to implement the application have been described in details in the following sections where each section describes way to use, maintain and effectively distribute the application making it more intuitive to use.
+This project has been created to help anyone who wants to check similarity between pair of images where the application returns similarity score where 0 signifies that the images are same.
+The main application is written in python3 where the python script takes a csv file as input and writes the output in a csv file if specified else prints it out on stdout.
+The design decisions, reason for choosing a particular approach and steps taken to implement the application have been described in detail in the following sections where each section describes the method to use, maintain and effectively distribute the application making it more intuitive for the user.

 ## How does the application work?